Bruno HÉNON - Automation & Control Engineer Freelance Services in factory automation, designing, programming, installing and subcontracting worldwide

 Machine vision basics, Vision Systems Laboratory, Machine Vision, CVOnline, Computer Vision Group.

-This is a complete and very useful course about image processing and machine vision fundamentals.
+This is a complete ( about 15 Mb )and very useful course about image processing and machine vision fundamentals.

 It can be considered as a reference for these matters.